-Among the advantages an MAcc offers is preparation for the Unified Certified Public Accountant Examination (UCPAE).
-In most states, a prerequisite for the test is completion of 150 semester hours of course study, including 30 semester hours at the graduate level.
-Earning an MAcc satisfies the coursework requirement and prepares aspiring CPAs for the rigorous four-part test.
+Among the advantages, a MAcc offers in preparation for the Unified Certified Public Accountant Examination (UCPAE).
+In most states, a prerequisite for the test is the completion of 150 semester hours of course study, including 30 semester hours at the graduate level.
+Earning a MAcc satisfies the coursework requirement and prepares aspiring CPAs for the rigorous four-part test.

 MAcc students receive specialized training in the latest developments in tax laws and regulations, which are becoming more complex due to factors like economic globalization.
 MAcc students also learn to use technological advancements, which are facilitating faster financial analysis and greater efficiency in accounting procedures.

 In earning a MAcc, graduates may also dive deeper into fields that require a broad understanding of financial concepts and a mastery of details, standards, and codes governing large contracts.